Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: Prevalence Study

-We collected~\acp{RTOS} from~\url{osrtos.com}~\cite{osrtosweb}, which maintains the list of all open-source~\acp{RTOS} released to date.
-Specifically, we selected those available on GitHub and with more than 100 stars.
+Embedded systems are usually powered by an~\ac{RTOS}, which provides the necessary library and scheduling support for various application components.
+We collected~\acp{RTOS} from~\url{osrtos.com}~\cite{osrtosweb}, which maintains a curated list of open-source \acp{RTOS}.
+Specifically, we selected those available on GitHub with >100 stars.
 This resulted in a total of 32 repositories.